alextobias/morf-mwe-alex-readme/Running_the_MORF_backend.md

 - [MORF MWE](https://github.com/pcla-code/morf-job-mwe)

 ## Brief Overview
+MORF is a platform where researchers can construct and evaluate predictive models from raw MOOC platform data.

 The MORF backend is a Flask application.
 It's normally hosted on an EC2 instance.
 Put simply, it accepts jobs, runs them according to the controller script, then emails the results to the submitter.